MLOps-essi-upc/taed2-Food_Classification/README.md

 TAED2-Food Classification
 ==============================

 This repository contains the project for "Advanced Data Science Topics II" course at Universitat Politècnica de Catalunya (UPC).
 The purpose of the project is to gain a deeper understanding of managing ML projects.
 To achieve this, we are encouraged to build and deploy an ML component.

-With this goal in mind, our project consists of an image classification, in particular, a neural net that classifies accurately food images.
-The dataset used in all the simulations is sourced from Hugging Face\: https://huggingface.co/datasets/food101.
+With a strong emphasis on practical application, our project consists of an image classification tool.
+Specifically, a neural network capable of accurately classifying food images.

+In addition to the core image classification task, our project encompasses a comprehensive documentation and reporting framework.
+This documentation will provide a holistic view of the ML project lifecycle, including critical aspects such as data acquisition, preprocessing, model selection, training, evaluation, and deployment strategies.

+The ultimate aim of our project is to make a meaningful contribution to the field of food image classification.
+This contribution could have far-reaching implications, such as knowing meaningful information about dishes or aiding in dietary assessment.
+Moreover, this project offers invaluable hands-on experience in managing real-world ML projects, a skillset that holds immense importance in the dynamic field of data science.

 **Project Insights: Dataset and Model Cards**